Kartaverse/Reactor-Docs/docs/com.PieterVanHoute.Linger.md

 <p>With many thanks to Peter Loveday and Eric Westphal for support and inspiration.</p>

+<p>v0.41 adds a control for Apply Mode<br>
+v0.3 initial Reactor release</p>

 ___

+## Donation
+The author of the atom has suggested a donation of "".
+You can donate using the URL: <a href="https://www.steakunderwater.com/wesuckless/donate">https://www.steakunderwater.com/wesuckless/donate</a>
 ## Download

 Download a zipped atom package for offline installation: